jhenriquelc/fedora-vmware-installer/README.md

-# VMware Workstation installer for Fedora
+# VMware Workstation kernel modules installer for Fedora

 > [!WARNING]
 > Something in the latest version of Fedora 41 broke the script that automatically reinstalled it for new kernels.
 Workaround and discussion found in [Issue #1](https://github.com/jhenriquelc/fedora-vmware-installer/issues/1)